 At the teller counter, Bank of America’s cash withdrawal limit is based on a few factors, including:

 - The funds available in your account

 - The type of account you have (some accounts have a minimum balance)

-- How much cash your local Bank of America has on hand (the branch may need to order the funds, which could take up to a week; large bills may also need to be ordered)
+- How much cash your local Bank of America has on hand (the branch may need to order the funds, which could take up to a week; it may also need to order large bills)